ribtoks/linuxdeploy/README.md

 ## Simple usage

-Most simple usage of this tool can be expressed with a following commands:
+Most simple usage of this tool:

     linuxdeploy -exe /path/to/myexe -appdir myexe.AppDir -icon /path/to/icon
         -gen-desktop -default-blacklist -out appimage

     appimagetool --verbose -n myexe.AppDir "myexe.AppImage"

 These commands will deploy application `myexe` and it's dependencies to the directory `./myexe.AppDir/` packing in the AppImage-compatible structure.
-Afterwards AppImage is generated with a proper tool.
+Afterwards AppImage is generated with an [AppImageTool](https://github.com/probonopd/AppImageKit).

 ## Deploying Qt

-**linuxdeploy** is capable of correctly deploying all Qt's dependencies alongside: libraries, private widgets, QML imports and translations.
-Optionally you can specify path to the `qmake` executable and **linuxdeploy** will parse Qt Environment from it.
+**linuxdeploy** is capable of deploying all Qt's dependencies: libraries, private widgets, QML imports and translations.
+Optionally you can specify path to the `qmake` executable and **linuxdeploy** will derive Qt Environment from it.
 You can specify additional directories to search for qml impors using `-qmldir` switch.

 ## Other features

-Usually when creating AppImage you don't need to deploy _all_ libraries (like _libstdc++_ or _libdbus_). **linuxdeploy** supports ignore list (called "blacklist") as a command-line parameter `-blacklist` as path to a file with a prefix per line to ignore (e.g. if you need to ignore _libstdc++.so.6_ you can have a line _libstdc++_ in the blacklist file).
-Also you have a default blacklist which can be checked out in the `src/blacklist.go` file.
+Usually when creating AppImage you don't need to deploy _all_ the libraries (like _libstdc++_ or _libdbus_). **linuxdeploy** supports ignore list as a command-line parameter `-blacklist`.
+It is path to a file with an ingore per line (e.g. if you need to ignore _libstdc++.so.6_ you can have a line _libstdc++_ in the blacklist file).
+Also you have a default blacklist which can be checked out in the `src/blacklist.go` file and can be added with `-default-blacklist` cmdline switch.

 **linuxdeploy** can generate a desktop file in the deployment directory.
 Also it will fill-in information about icon and AppRun link in case you're deploying AppImage.